geekhmer/geekhmer.github.io/source/_posts/2014-08-07-test-models-with-rspec-in-ruby-on-rails.markdown

 {% endcodeblock %}

 <p>
-  Here, how we test each models in spec/models/:
+  Here, how we test each Models in spec/models/:
 </p>

 {% codeblock post.rb lang:ruby %}